-Windows 11 will have different hardware requirements (processor, memory, and storage) than Windows 10.
+Windows 11 has different hardware requirements (processor, memory, and storage) than Windows 10.
 Microsoft has revealed that the next generation of its operating system will only be a 64-bit version, and it will require a double amount of memory and storage to upgrade.

 Typically, there are no significant changes in hardware requirements from version to version.
-However, Windows 11 represent the most significant update to Windows in the past decade, and it will require a more powerful hardware configuration.
+However, Windows 11 represent the most significant update to Windows in the past decade, and it requires a more powerful hardware configuration.